whosonfirst/whosonfirst-properties/properties/wof/README.md

 ## capital

 A list property used to link country or dependency records to their administrative, judicial, and/or legislative capitals.
 The values are equal to the `wof:id` of each capital.
+Capital records have a `wof:placetype` of `locality`.

 ## capital_of